lillallol/temp/README.md

     const add = (a:number,b:number):number => a+b;
     ```

-but you can separate intend and implementation like this:
+Separation of intend and implementation e.g.:

 * `./publicApi.ts`